November 7, 2019

 The retrospective is a cornerstone of the people-centric mentality characteristic of Agile and Scrum.
 The main goal of the retrospective is for the team to work on their tools and see how they can improve, so it's a great time to assess the quality of internal communication.
 An effective retrospective requires the team to openly raise issues, propose new ideas and solutions, and demonstrate respect for diverse opinions.
 Without real honesty and transparency, the team can't take full advantage of the opportunity for improvement that the retrospective provides.
 We value sprint retrospectives not only because they enable our teams to reach higher, but because they align with our broader organizational culture of continuous improvement.

 Transparency contributes to customer satisfaction and helps Scrum teams thrive.
 At sophilabs, we strive to achieve transparency on our teams through every sprint.
 Stay tuned for the rest of this series, in which we'll take a closer look at how inspection and adaptation work within Scrum and how we foster these principles at sophilabs.
-In the meantime, if you'd like to find out more about how we work, check out our Playbook.
+If you'd like to find out more about how we work, you can also check out our Playbook.

 Christiaan Verwijs, "The Rise of Zombie Scrum: Symptoms, Causes, and What You Can Do About It," Medium, March 29, 2017. ↩